 Testing the VLAN DD-WRT Setup

-To test each VLAN, connect to that wireless network and port.
-Take note of your IP address and seeing if your local IP address changes in your network.
+To test each VLAN, connect to that port.
+Take note of your IP address and see if your local IP address changes in your network.
 If it changes you have correctly setup VLANs, great job!